 Here are our top picks for what to see and do in Arles:

 These thermal baths were once used as swimming pools, public baths, and a meeting place.
-The northern baths, Constantine’s Baths, are the newest and best-preserved.
+The northern baths, Constantine’s Baths, are the newest and best preserved.
 Built in the later years of the empire they are made of alternating brick and limestone, and are among the most popular things to see in Arles.

-Built on top of the Hauture Hill during Augustus’ reign, the theater was built over a system of substructures made of concentric galleries and vaulted halls.
+Built on top of the Hauture Hill during the reign of Augustus, the Roman Theater was constructed over a system of substructures made of concentric galleries and vaulted halls.
 Although not much of the original theater survives, the amazing thing is that the ruins have survived for thousands of years.
-Today, the Arles Festival is staged near what is left of the theater at the pair of columns refereed to as the “two widows.”
+Today, the Arles Festival is staged near what is left of the theater at the pair of surviving columns referred to as “Les Deux Veuves” (“The Two Widows'').

-Built toward the end of the first century, the circus sat roughly 20,000 spectators.
-Its colossal size meant it had to be housed outside of the town walls -- which is probably why it was later destroyed in order to fortify a defense wall at the end of the empire.
+Built toward the end of the first century, the circus could host roughly 20,000 spectators.
+Its colossal size meant it had to be housed outside of the town walls – which is probably why it was later destroyed in order to fortify a defense wall at the end of the empire.